DNJha/dnjha.github.io/_pages/teach.md

 author_profile: true
 ---

-* Big Data and Optimization for Master students at School of Engineering, University of Oxford (2020-2021).
+* Big Data and Optimization for Master students at School of Engineering, University of Oxford (2020-21 - ).

+* Programming in Linux environment with version control for Master students at School of Engineering, University of Oxford (2021-22 - ).

 * Cloud Computing (CSC8110) and Internet of Things (CSC8112) for Master student at Newcastle University (2018-19, 2019-20).